nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 `QUARANTINE_ADDRESS` | Addresses can be any non-empty string of characters.
 `SHN_PERIOD` | SHN periods should comprise of two dates in the [ISO-8601 format](https://www.iso.org/iso-8601-date-and-time-format.html) (i.e. yyyy-MM-dd), separated by a space.
 The start date should be keyed before the end date, and must occur earlier than the end date by at least 1 day.
 `NEXT_OF_KIN_NAME` | Names should only contain alphanumeric characters and spaces, and should not be blank.
-`NEXT_OF_KIN_PHONE` | Phone numbers should only contain numbers and should be at least 3 digits long.
+`NEXT_OF_KIN_PHONE` | Phone numbers should only contain integers and should be at least 3 digits long.
 `NEXT_OF_KIN_ADDRESS` | Addresses can be any non-empty string of characters.

 ### Adding a person: `add`